sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/troubleshoot-sg-extension.md

 The Sourcegraph [Streaming API](../../api/stream_api/index.md) determines the number of results in the Sourcegraph UI.
 However, our Search-export extension runs a query on our GraphQL API and will only export the complete list of results if the search query includes the `count:all` keyword.

+If one file has two matches, the file will be listed only once in the exported csv.
+Hence number of lines in csv Might be lower than number of results.

 ___